pchardware.org

 Intel Core 2 Extreme QX6700

-The Intel Core 2 Extreme QX6700 is a quad-core processor based on the Core microarchitecture, released in November 2006.
-It operates at a base clock of 2.67 GHz and features a total of 8 MB L2 cache.
-The processor has a TDP of 130 W and supports instruction sets including MMX, SSE, SSE2, SSE3, and SSSE3.
-It has an unlocked multiplier, allowing for overclocking.
-The QX6700 uses the LGA 775 socket and was launched with an MSRP of 999 USD.
-It was designed for high-end desktop systems and compatible with motherboards supporting the LGA 775 socket.
+The Intel Core 2 Extreme QX6700 is a quad-core processor from Intel's Core microarchitecture, released in November 2006.
+It operates at a base clock of 2.67 GHz and includes 8 MB of L2 cache.
+The processor has a TDP of 130 W and uses the LGA 775 socket.
+It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, Intel 64, XD bit, and Intel VT-x.
+The QX6700 features an unlocked multiplier, allowing for overclocking.
+It was launched with an MSRP of 999 USD and is compatible with motherboards supporting the LGA 775 socket.

 Specifications